|Best overall||Alex Tech 10ft - 1/2 inch Cord Protector Wire Loom Tubing Cable||SEE IT||

 Q: How do you arrange wires neatly?

-Cable clips, like the ones included with the Anker Cable Management Box and Desk Cord Organizer, can keep phone chargers off the floor and close-by to your person.
+Cable clips can keep phone chargers off the floor and close-by to your person.
 If you’re storing wires, use a twist tie or velcro strap to keep each wire together so they don’t tangle in storage.
 If you’re using a sleeve, make sure the wire is kink-free before putting it in the sleeve.

 Q: How can I manage my cables above my desk?